Need help with your American History papers? Get in touch with https://www.affordablepapers.com - a fast, cheap and quality essay writing service.

 The Astor Place Riot occurred in May 1849.
-On 10 May 1849 English actor William Macready played Macbeth at Astor Place Opera House.
+On 10 May 1849, English actor William Macready played Macbeth at Astor Place Opera House.
 It was a time of anti-English feeling in New York and an angry crowd gathered outside.
 The crowd then began to riot.
 The National Guard was called and they fired on the rioters.
-Altogether 31 civilians were killed and many more were wounded.
-Afterwards 86 rioters were arrested.
+Altogether at least 25 civilians were killed and many more were wounded.
+Afterward, 86 rioters were arrested.

 On 12 July 1863 New York City was rocked by draft riots.
 Angry about a new law on conscription rioters roamed the streets until Lincoln sent troops to quell the disorder.
 Many lives were lost and a great deal of material damage was done.

 Like other cities in the 19th century in Europe and North America, New York was an unhealthy place.
-In 1866 an outbreak of cholera killed 2,000 people in New York.
+As a result cholera struck New York in 1832 and in 1849. it returned in 1866.

 Nevertheless amenities in New York City improved during the 19th century.
 Trinity Church was rebuilt in the 1840s.
 It was consecrated in 1846.
 The architect was Richard Upjohn (1802-1878).
 Macy's opened in 1858.
 Central Synagogue was built in 1870.
 Bloomingdales was founded in 1872.
 St Patrick's Cathedral was dedicated in 1879.

-From the 1830s horse drawn buses ran in the streets of New York.
-The first elevated railway in New York was built between 1867 and 1870 by Charles I. Harvey (1829-1912).
-It began carrying passengers in 1868.
+In 1832 the first horse-drawn streetcars ran in New York.
+The first elevated railway in New York began carrying passengers in 1868.
 It was soon followed by many other elevated railways or 'els'.
 The first line of the New York subway opened in 1904.